These Tories Are Furious With The Telegraph For Calling Them "Brexit Mutineers"

 Advertisement

-Tory MP Heidi Allen told The Telegraph bluntly: "Bring it on."
+Tory MP Heidi Allen told the Telegraph bluntly: "Bring it on."

 Allen was warned by fellow Tory MP Nadine Dorries, who campaigned for Britain to leave the EU, that she was actually "destabilising the government".